alensoftcom/site/resources/0/theEnd.md

 # Shutdown

-The app is stopped, close all app tabs or close the browser.
+The application has stopped, please close all application tabs or close the browser.

-To return to continuing training, you will need to **restart the application**.
+To resume continuing your training, you will need to **restart the application**.

 <img alt="Stop server" src="static/game-over-back-to-school.svg" style="height: 33em;"/>